 Cons: There is no guarantee that the customers will stay loyal to your business after they take advantage of the discounted offer, and generic programs do not differentiate between new and loyal clients.

-Regardless of the type of program you decide to go with, 4colorprint has your back with quality promotional materials and gift cards to support your efforts.
+Regardless of the type of program you decide to go with, 4colorprint has your back with quality promotional materials and custom plastic gift cards to support your efforts.